rust-lang/rfcs/text/0000-zero-page-optimization.md

 of the pointer by exploiting the alignment requirement.

 `&T`, `&mut T`, `Shared<T>` will have the same ranging semantics, as described above.
-Plus, the following optimizations will also be done:

-- These types will be ZST if `T` is ZST.
-An arbitrary constant is returned as the inner raw pointer. `0` is a good candidate here because we don't actually store it, we don't have to worry about it conflicting with the optimization.
-- These types will be inhabitable if `T` is inhabitable.

 Also, attempts to compress discriminants will be performed: which means, an `Option<Option<&T>>` will be flattened internally, so its layout will be similar
 to: